Northern Pikeminnow Management Program (NPMP)

 IMPLEMENT a public reward fishery in the mainstem Columbia and Snake Rivers.

 REPORT angler participation, catch, and angler success rates.

 COLLECT tally of tagged fish returned, tag loss rate, and salmonid Passive Integrated Transponder (PIT) tags found in

-Since 1991 through 2011, over 3.9 million northern pikeminnow have been removed by the Sport Reward Fishery activities in the program area.
+Since 1991, over 5.4 million northern pikeminnow have been removed by the Sport Reward Fishery within the Columbia River Basin.